-The Zanzibar Islands of Pemba Island and Mnemba Island are perhaps best known for their fantastic diving, but the gorgeous beaches and good travel connections to Zanzibar make it ideal for tagging a beach holiday to an East Africa safari.
+The Zanzibar Islands of Pemba Island and Mnemba Island are perhaps most famous for their fantastic diving.
+But the gorgeous beaches and good travel connections to Zanzibar make them ideal for tagging a beach holiday to a Tanzania safari.

-The rich and alluring smell of cloves hangs in the air through much of Pemba Island and the locals remain friendly and interested in conversation with overseas visitors who make it to their shores.
-We would recommend staying at Fundu Lagoon in Pemba if you are looking for lodging for a night or two.
+The rich and alluring smell of cloves hangs in the air through much of Pemba Island.
+And the locals remain friendly and interested in conversation with overseas visitors.
+Here we would recommend staying at Fundu Lagoon of the few Pemba Island lodges.

-Mnemba Island is the most serenely private, untouched and tropical of the Zanzibar islands, and is only 20 minutes from Zanzibar by boat.
-Mnemba Island is described by some as a “therapy for the spirit”.
-Pristine beaches wrap around the island’s small 1km circumference (less than one hour’s walk) while an outer protection zone surrounds it, conserving magnificent coral reefs where giant turtles, ghost crabs and spectacular tropical fish drift through the lagoons.
+Mnemba Island is the most serenely private, untouched and tropical of all the Zanzibar islands.
+Yet it is only 20 minutes from Zanzibar by boat.
+A “therapy for the spirit” is how some people describe Mnemba Island.
+Pristine beaches wrap around the island’s small 1km circumference.
+(So less than one hour’s walk).
+Whilst an outer protection zone conserves magnificent coral reefs.
+Here giant turtles, ghost crabs and spectacular tropical fish drift through the lagoons.